gabrielkasmi/deeppvmapper/README.md

-### Todo

-- aux.py : lance une alerte s'il n'y a pas des fichiers liés au département
-- config : install w/ cudatoolkit  - actuellement ne fonctionne pas
-- nombre de tuiles à procéder (somme pour tous les départements, passer à une somme par département)
-- sortie de la segmentation : polygones (avec application du seuil ou ensemble de masques non seuillés (à ranger dans un dossier /masks) sur lequel on applique ensuite l'algorithme de Edun et al ?

-# DeepSolar France
+# "DeepSolar" France

 An automated pipeline for large scale detection of solar arrays in France.
-Detection is based on an Inception v3 model initially pretrained for DeepSolar Germany and performed on aerial images released by the Institut national de l'information géographique et forestière (IGN)
+Detection is based on an Inception v3 model initially pretrained for DeepSolar Germany and performed on aerial images released by the Institut national de l'information géographique et forestière (IGN).
+The starting point of this work is the [3D-PV-Locator of Mayer et. al. (2022)](https://www.sciencedirect.com/science/article/abs/pii/S0306261921016937).

 ## Overview
 ## Usage